 Volunteers – Volunteers are needed for a variety of different roles.
 Recruitment is the responsibility of the host community.
 Training for all volunteers will be provided by the Ontario SPCA.

 Host Fee: In order to support the cost of bringing the unit to a community, a host fee of $2,500 per day is required to be paid a minimum of 60 days prior to an event.

-Fees for services are collected in advance by the host organization from pet owners to secure appointments.
+Fees for services are collected in advance by the host organization to secure appointments.
 See 2020 fee schedule for costs.